NicholasARossi/NicholasARossi.github.io/about/index.md

 # My name is Nick!
-# I am a PhD full-stack engineer using machine-learning to tackle projects in Genetics, Language, Animation and whatever's next
+# I am a PhD Bioinformatician building systems with machine learning

 ### Hi there 👋

-Hi, I'm Nicholas Rossi,a full-stack machine learning engineer living the Bay Area, currently working at [Synthego](https://www.synthego.com/).
-Let's collaborate and build something cool!
+I am a PhD full-stack engineer using machine-learning to tackle projects in Genetics, Language, Animation and whatever's next

 ### Machine Learning Apps